Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experiments on Synthetic Data

 \section{Experiments on Synthetic Data}

-In real-world empirical studies, the true aleatoric uncertainty is inherently latent and unobservable, making it difficult to rigorously verify whether a model is capturing volatility dynamics or merely overfitting residual artifacts~\cite{kendall2017uncertainties}.
-To address this, we validate the heteroscedastic modeling capability of LSG-VAE within a {controlled analytical environment} where both the underlying trend and the {volatility profile} are mathematically defined and known~\cite{Gal2016Dropout}.
-This experiment serves as a critical verification of our {Location--Scale} formulation: the model must demonstrate the ability to disentangle the deterministic signal, modeled by the Location Head, from the time-varying volatility, captured by the Scale Head.
+In real-world empirical studies, the true aleatoric uncertainty is inherently latent and unobservable, making it difficult to rigorously verify whether a model captures volatility dynamics or merely overfits residual artifacts~\cite{kendall2017uncertainties}.
+To address this, we validate the temporal uncertainty modeling capability of VolDy-VAE within a {controlled analytical environment} where both the underlying trend and the {volatility profile} are mathematically defined and known~\cite{Gal2016Dropout}.
+This experiment tests whether the model can disentangle the deterministic signal (Location Head) from temporally evolving volatility (Scale Head with volatility dynamics).